 As for what 2020 has in store, I honestly could not tell you.
 We’ve seen such different versions of the same player over the last five years, each very valuable but in unique ways.
-For all I know, Bogaerts may decide to start running again and steal 15 bases.
-If I had to project a season for him, I’d expect 25-30 homers, a .295-.305 AVG, and 210+ runs and RBI combined.
-We’ll throw in eight steals for good measure.
+For all I know, Bogaerts may decide to start running again and steal a handful of bases in the shortened season.
+If I had to project a season for him, I’d expect 8-10 homers, a .295-.305 AVG, and 70+ runs and RBI combined over 60 games.
+We’ll throw in three steals for good measure.
 Whatever Bogaerts gives owners in 2020, I’m sure they be pleased to have taken him in the third round.

 No. 6: Gleyber Torres (New York Yankees)